-Mind blowing.
+Mind-blowing.
 It’s so simple once you can see it.
-Can you be manipulated everyday by less than eight-written-words over and over again?
-With seven written words on a social media post formed as a question based on a memory I can get a larger response than a seven-word objective question.
-I can get even more response if I make it an emotional question.
+Can you be manipulated every day by less than eight-written words over and over again?
+With seven written words on a social media post formed as a question based on a memory, I can get a larger response than a seven-word objective question.
+I can get even more responses if I make it an emotional question.
 “Ever felt love, tell us when … Please” will generally get more responses than “Is school important…why/why not?”
-Also, with each question I can loosely judge the ratio of people willing to answer an emotion based question versus a literal question.
+Also, with each question, I can loosely judge the ratio of people willing to answer an emotion-based question versus a literal question.

-Try to recall all the times a headline caused you to react emotionally; either happy, mad or sad.
+Try to recall all the times a headline caused you to react emotionally; either happy, mad, or sad.
 See what I mean?
 Am I starting to make sense?
 Think about a meme that infuriated you, made you happy or even maybe kicked up your libido.
-Nearly instantly, with only a glance of a photo and a few words; look at the effect it has on your mood.
+Nearly instantly, with only a glance at a photo and a few words; look at the effect it has on your mood.
 If it can change your mood or attitude; it automatically has an influence on your behavior.
 How influenced do you think you are?
 What does the influence do to your behavior?
 How deep do these strategies go that combine photos, a few words and an emotional response go?
-Here’s a few places; advertising companies, politicians, political parties, news agencies, bloggers, the entertainment industry, public service announcements and by the government when they need public support in one direction or another.
+Here are a few places; advertising companies, politicians, political parties, news agencies, bloggers, the entertainment industry, public service announcements, and by the government when they need public support in one direction or another.

 Slow down and think.
 Please.

 Now you see what your intellect has been reduced to.
 Can we all change?
 Can you tell others to slow down and think?
 Will you share what you’ve just learned?
 Will you actually do it?
 Please at least consider passing the word and telling others.